li-jianli/jovay-docs/developer/jovay-anvil-guide.md

 cast call --rpc-url http://127.0.0.1:8545 0x8d53dcf0bb191743a2b7db56a9feb284164f690f "symbol()"
 ```

-This command will call the `symbol()` function and return the result. `cast` automatically decodes the string, so you should see the token's symbol printed in your terminal, proving that you are successfully interacting with the forked state of the Jovay Testnet.
+This command will call the `symbol()` function and return the result.

 ## Conclusion